pinzon1992/ZKLibrary/README.md

 The format of the data are: binary, string, and number.
 The length of the parameter and return value must be vary.

+This fork adds the return of fkey value in attendance data, from devices that have function keys by example: zkteco iface302.

 ## Example
 ```php
 <?php